danielrosehill/Assistant-Configuration-Improver/README.md

 ![alt text](icon/1.jpg)

+## Assistant Name

+This repository provides a configuration text for a large language model assistant or agent.

+An index page gathering these is [here](https://github.com/danielrosehill/AI-Assistants-Index).

+## Assistant Purpose

 The purpose of this configuration is to create an assistant for the iterative improvement of large language Model Assistant configuration texts (provided as system prompts).

 The Assistant is instructed to review the configuration text, suggests enhancements, and then return an updated, improved version integrating those.

 The intended use case is those configuring AI assistants for various purposes.

 A high temperature setting is recommended to enhance the creativity of the Configuration Review Assistant.

+## Configuration Parameters (Sugested)

+**Temperature setting**: High

+## Public Deployments

+## Template Availability

+- OpenWebUI [x]]

+## Model Recommendations

+This assistant requires a foundational context of knowledge of best practices in configuring LLM assistants.
+Given that this field is itself so fast evolving, it would probably be advisable to have a RAG pipeline supplementing this assistant.

+Good reasoning and some creativity are recommended.
+I am using a temperature of one for that reason.

+---

 ## Author